Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 must assume others are largely rational and truthful when interpreting their utterances--reveals something crucial about how meaning works in human communication.

-*Holism and Context-Dependence*: Davidson emphasized that beliefs, desires, and meanings form an interconnected web.
+*Holism and Context-Dependence*: Davidson emphasised that beliefs, desires, and meanings form an interconnected web.
 You cannot understand what someone means by "water" without understanding their broader beliefs about liquids, substances, the physical world, and countless other concepts.
 Meaning is not atomistic--it